 - Lean Science: We practice lean science.
 We start with an initial hypothesis and then we rapidly design and execute an intervention to test it.
 We repeatedly make new hypotheses and test those.
 The aim is effectiveness, not publications.

 - Open Science: We practice open science.
 We work to make every step of our research as transparent as possible.
 We invite you to “check our math” and decide for yourself if what we do is meaningful.

-- In practice UP often focuses on creating object-level immediate impact (e.g., fitness, finances, relationships) with a secondary aim to catalyze metagrowth secondary effects (e.g, strategy, agency, focus).
+- Multilayered Impact: In practice UP often focuses on creating object-level immediate impact (e.g., fitness, finances, relationships) with a secondary aim to catalyze metagrowth secondary effects (e.g, strategy, agency, focus).
 In order to do meta-level work effectively, many people first need object-level problems to tackle.
 They also need significantly more control over their resource allocation, especially their attention, time, energy, money, and other resources.
-UP aims to improve them both.
+UP aims to improve both.

-- UP is primarily based on research in positive psychology, social psychology, and behavioral economics.
+- Evidence-Based: UP is heavily based on research in positive psychology, social psychology, and behavioral economics.
 We also draw from cognitive psychology, evolutionary psychology, organizational psychology, and developmental psychology, among many others.
-We approach change from a complex systems perspective, which recognizes that human beings are made up of many interacting factors.
+Science doesn’t tell us everything we’d like to know, but it can heavily guide our intuition.